 The Institute is currently NOT accepting nominations for Distinguished Visiting Professor.
 Please consider applying to the International Visiting Research Scholar program, deadline March 1.

 In the Distinguished Visiting Professor (DVP) program, an exceptional senior scholar with a reputation for interdisciplinary engagement is invited to spend one academic term (4 months), in full-time residence at the Institute.
 It is expected that this outstanding international scholar will pursue a specific scholarly agenda, participate in Wall Scholar and Institute activities, and organize a specific activity, such as a workshop, artistic performance, or speaker series, thereby contributing to the intellectual life of the Institute and its affiliated scholars.
 These distinguished visitors will also have an opportunity to engage large public audiences in discussions of important ideas.
 The DVP award is open to scholars from any country.
 The awardee will receive $50,000 CAD in undesignated research funds, which may be used for travel, accommodation and other expenses.

 All nominations must be supported by at least two UBC faculty members from different departments.
 Award funds will be administered by the UBC host department.
-Application deadline for residence in 2018-2019 is Thursday, November 30, 2017.
-The International Adjudication Committee expects to make its decision by January 2018.
+Please contact the Director if you wish to discuss a potential nomination.

 - Top-tier international standing and contribution of the nominee to her/his field of research, as assessed by scholarly contributions and major recognitions